Study with us

 - MSc Astrobiology and Planetary Sciences

-The UK Centre for Astrobiology (UKCA) in the University of Edinburgh's School of Physics & Astronomy is launching a new MSc in Astrobiology and Planetary Sciences.
-The MSc in Astrobiology and Planetary Sciences is the UK’s first Masters in astrobiology.
+The UK Centre for Astrobiology (UKCA) in the University of Edinburgh's School of Physics & Astronomy runs an MSc in Astrobiology and Planetary Sciences.
 The programme builds on Edinburgh’s substantial and leading role in astrobiology, geobiology and planetary sciences, including cometary studies and exoplanet science.
-Students will be fully embedded in the UKCA.

 Information on funded Scholarships is coming soon.